patnatha/LIMIT/README.md

     * Submit to PBS: Can use qsub command to submit this script to the scheduler. ex: qsub Nate_LIMIT.pbs -F "--input /home/username/data.Rdata".
 The -F flag allows a command line argument to be passed to the scheduler.

 * get_random_data.R: An algorithm for creating a bimodal dataset and enriching an outlier population of lab values with a restricted set of Icd codes to test the algorithm.

+* get_random_data.pbs: This is a batch script that wraps the R algorithm (gen_randome_data.R) for submission to the PBS system.
+Can also be run locally..
     * CMD LINE ARGUMENTS: Has an optional -o/--output arguement which can specify an output directory for writing the results.
     * Submit to PBS: Can use qsub command to submit this script to the scheduler. ex: qsub gen_randome_data.pbs -F "--output /home/username/rand_data".
 The -F flag allows a command line argument to be passed to the scheduler.